 - Function Space Cancellation: In the event of a cancellation for any reason, the meeting/function space being held will have no rental charges applied on the canceled space as liquidated damages.

-- Audio-Visual: The Society is free to get competitive bids from audio-visual suppliers in the event we cannot secure a contract with the in-house audio-visual company.
+- Audio-Visual: Group is free to get competitive bids from audio-visual suppliers in the event Group cannot secure a contract with the in-house audio-visual company.
 The in-house audio-visual company will discount their rental/labor prices by no less than 35%.

-- Guest Room Attrition: Upon written notice from SSSP to the Hotel, SSSP may reduce the room block by 20%, prior to the 60 day prior date of arrival.
-Upon written notice from SSSP to the Hotel, SSSP may reduce the room block by an additional 10% between the 60 day prior date of arrival and the 45 day prior date of arrival.
+- Guest Room Attrition: Upon written notice from Group to Hotel, Group may reduce the room block by 20%, prior to the 60-day prior date of arrival.
+Upon written notice from Group to Hotel, Group may reduce the room block by an additional 10% between the 60-day prior date of arrival and the 45-day prior date of arrival.

 Excused Non-Performance due to Labor Dispute

-Notwithstanding anything in this Agreement to the contrary, if performance hereunder would foreseeably involve Group in or subject it to the effects of a boycott, strike, lockout, picketing or other labor dispute and Group therefore withholds, delays or cancels performance, it shall have no liability there from, provided that the Group may not withhold, delay or cancel performance based upon a labor dispute involving its own employees.
-If a Cancellation occurs under this Section, neither the Group nor its members shall have any future obligation under this Agreement, and any deposits or other payments made to the Hotel by the Group or its members to reserve rooms or other space for use, and/or for services to be provided, shall promptly be refunded to the Group or its members.
-This Section shall supersede all other provisions of this Agreement.
+Notwithstanding anything in this Agreement to the contrary, if performance hereunder would foreseeably involve Group in or subject it to the effects of a boycott, strike, lockout, picketing or other labor dispute at the Hotel, and Group therefore withholds, delays or cancels performance, it shall have no liability arising from such actions, provided that Group may not withhold, delay or cancel performance based upon a labor dispute involving its own employees.
+If a Cancellation occurs under this Section, neither Group nor its members shall have any future obligation under this Agreement, and any deposits or other payments made to Hotel by Group or its members to reserve rooms or other space for use, and/or for services to be provided, shall promptly be refunded to Group or its members.

 Notification of Labor Dispute